 One Bowl Zucchini Muffin Recipe

-When making quick breads I like to sift my dry ingredients right on top of my prepared wet ingredients.
-This saves me a bowl to wash and smidge of time.
-I actually don't own a sifter!
-I use a fine strainer/ colander.
 This is the one I love and use regularly.
-I love making sweet quick breads and muffins, but don't want the mess or worry about a complicated recipe.
+I love making sweet, quick bread and muffins but don’t want the mess or worry about a complicated recipe.
 I like to get it done and keep it simple!
-This one bowl muffin recipe is exactly that kind of easy sweet treat.
+This one-bowl muffin recipe is exactly that kind of easy sweet treat.

 If you prefer Zucchini Bread check out this recipe.